 The best way to discover Italy is by embracing the adventures that reflect your interests.
 If you’re into food, then do a culinary tour of Italy.
 Love art and architecture?
 There are museums and art on almost every corner.
 Don’t follow what others have done simply because that’s what they did.
 Not everyone enjoys the same things, and what works for one person won’t necessarily appeal to another.
 Let’s look at some themes you can choose for your next Italian adventure.

 Discover Italy for art and culture lovers

 A few places in the world offer as much art and culture as Italy.
 As home to some of the most renowned artists in history, Italy is filled with cities full of beautiful architecture and stunning artworks.
 So, if you’re an art and culture lover, Italy is definitely a place for you.
-Book your tour of the Uffizi Gallery or a guided tour of the ancient rock city of Matera today.
+Book your guided tour of the Uffizi Gallery or a guided tour of the ancient rock city of Matera today.

 You could spend weeks exploring the art museums and galleries of Rome, Florence, Venice and other Italian cities and still barely scratch the surface.
 Simply strolling through the streets, you’ll see countless pieces of art that will take your breath away.
 You can find many of Italy’s most famous paintings in churches and other public buildings.
 You can also admire numerous Baroque fountains and statues adorning picturesque piazzas and gardens.

 Italy is a treasure trove for all architecture lovers that holds endless appeal.
 Here you can explore architectural styles that go back centuries, including some of the most iconic buildings in the world, from the Colosseum and the Leaning Tower of Pisa to St. Peter’s Basilica and the Duomo in Florence.
 You can even explore ancient Roman towns, Medieval villages and fortresses.